-Toll-free at 1-855-846-9601 Or direct at 1-867-767-9050 Ext.
-49008 Monday - Friday: 8:30am - 5:00pm
+Toll-free at 1-833-492-0131 Monday - Friday: 9:00am - 5:00pm Email: maid_careteam@gov.nt.ca

-- To formally request medical assistance in dying, a patient must complete a Formal Written Request form.
-Any health care provider, including a physician, nurse practitioner, or community health nurse can provide this form to a person who requests it. - To complete the Formal Written Request form, the patient will first need a practitioner to sign the form to show that the patient has a "grievous and irremediable medical condition".
-Once this is done, the patient can complete the form and must sign and date it in front of two "independent witnesses", who must also sign and date the form.

-• Once the Formal Written Request form is completed, the patient would proceed through a process which includes a number of steps to make sure they are eligible, informed, making a voluntary request, and consenting to an assisted death.
+- To formally request medical assistance in dying, a patient must complete Form 1-Formal Written Request.
+Any health care provider, including a physician, nurse practitioner, or community health nurse can provide this form to a person who requests it. - To complete the Formal Written Request form, the patient will first need to be informed by their Practitioner that they have a "grievous and irremediable medical condition".
+Once this is done, the patient can complete the form and must sign and date it in front of an "independent witness", who must also sign and date the form at that time. - Once the Formal Written Request form is completed, the patient would proceed through a process which includes a number of steps to make sure they are eligible, informed, making a voluntary request, and consenting to an assisted death.